duerrfk/Faros/README.md

 the nRF8001 together with the Arduino.

 The Faros board is kept as simple as possible (through-hole design, no SMD components).
-It comes in two variants: (1) a single-sided 50mm x 70mm layout that is well-suited for etching at home (a PDF of the layout can be found in folder `pcb`); (2) a double-sided 50mm x 50mm layout that can be sent to a PCB manufacturer (the Gerber files can be found in folder `gerber`).
-For both variants, the ATMega is programmed using ISP, so no USB is required which again saves cost and energy.
-Moreover, we use the ATMega's internal RC oscillator, so no external crystal is required.
+It comes in two variants: (1) a single-sided 50 mm x 70 mm layout that is well-suited for self-etching (a PDF of the layout can be found in folder `pcb`); (2) a double-sided 50 mm x 50 mm layout that can be sent to a PCB manufacturer (the Gerber files can be found in folder `gerber`).
+For both variants, the ATmega is programmed using ISP, so no USB is required which again saves cost and energy.
+Moreover, we use the ATmega's internal RC oscillator, so no external crystal is required.

 Here is the bill of material for the Faros board: